 - Social networking — If you have any like, share, or subscribe functions on your site that connect with a social media platform, you use social networking cookies.
 By nature, these cookies are third-party for most sites.

-Understanding the categories of cookies you use is the foundation of your cookie policy as well as your cookie consent banner.
+Understanding your cookie categories is the foundation of your cookie and your cookie consent banner.

 4. GDPR Cookie Banner

 Cookie consent can be obtained through a GDPR-compliant cookie banner.
-This banner appears when a user visits your site for the first time, and requests that users consent to your use of cookies or set their cookie preferences.
+You must display this banner when a user visits your site for the first time to request that users consent to your use of cookies or set their cookie preferences.

 Your cookie banner should include the following elements: